princeroy8606/pokemon/README.md

 # pokemon
-test project for an intership.
+test project.

+## usage
+search for a pokemon to get its complete details.
+Pokemon free api used.